Bruno Uvini: Napoli

 On 29 August 2012, it was reported that Uvini was having a medical with Serie A club Napoli, signing a five-year deal a day later.
 On 6 December he made his debut for the club, starting in a 1–3 home loss against PSV Eindhoven in that season's UEFA Europa League.

 Uvini made his Serie A debut on 2 November 2013, replacing injured Giandomenico Mesto in 2–1 home success over Catania.

 Siena (loan)

 On 31 January 2013, Uvini was loaned to fellow top-divisioner Siena until 30 June.
 He did not appear in any official match for Siena, and returned to Napoli at the end of 2012–13 season.

 Santos (loan)

 On 30 March 2014 Uvini returned to Brazil, joining Santos on loan until the end of the year.
 He made his debut on 9 May, starting and playing 76 minutes in a 2–1 Copa do Brasil win at Princesa do Solimões.

 On 18 July, Uvini scored his first professional goal, netting the first of a 2–0 home win against Palmeiras.

-FC Twente (loan)
+Twente (loan)

 On 13 July 2015, Uvini signed a season long loan for Dutch side FC Twente.